RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 List all authors in the reference list entry.
 List authors in the order in which they appear in the source.
 The first-listed name is inverted - Family Name, Given Name.
 The rest of the names are written as - Given Name Family Name.

-> Enwezor, Okwui, Nancy Condee, Terry Smith, Antonio Negri, Geeta Kapur, and Rosalind Krauss.
-2008. *Antinomies of Art and Culture: Modernity, Postmodernity, Contemporaneity.* Durham: Duke University Press.
+> {.hanging-indent}Enwezor, Okwui, Nancy Condee, Terry Smith, Antonio Negri, Geeta Kapur, and Rosalind Krauss.
+2008. *Antinomies of Art and Culture: Modernity, Postmodernity, Contemporaneity.* Durham: Duke University Press. {/.hanging-indent}
 >
-> Horngren, Charles, Walter Harrison, Suzanne Oliver, Peter Best, David Fraser, and Rebecca Tan. *Financial accounting*.
-Pearson Higher Education AU, 2012.
+> {.hanging-indent}Horngren, Charles, Walter Harrison, Suzanne Oliver, Peter Best, David Fraser, and Rebecca Tan. *Financial accounting*.
+Pearson Higher Education AU, 2012. {/.hanging-indent}

 ###### end-subtype-content